Azure/Virtual-Machine-Restore-Points/Cross Region VM Restore Points/Cross Region VM Restore Points.md

  * Extend multiple copies of backup to different regions
  * Extend local backup solutions to support disaster recovery from region failures

-## Glossary
-* Ubiquitous DR: Platform support for enabling DR solution to be available for every Azure IaaS VM with managed disks
-* VM Restore Points (RP): VM level multi-disk/volume consistent snapshots
-* Restore Point Collection (RPC): A logical container for all the Restore Points of a particular VM.
-* Cross Region Restore Points: Restore Points in a different region as compared to the region of the source VM

 **NOTE 1:** For copying a RestorePoint across region, you need to pre-create a RestorePoint in the local region.
 For details regarding creation of VM Restore Points in the local region refer to the [VM Restore Points documentation](https://github.com/Azure/Virtual-Machine-Restore-Points).

-**NOTE 2:** The Cross Region Copy of VM Restore Point feature is currently in private preview and is not meant for production workloads.
+**NOTE 2:** Cross Region Copy of VM Restore Point feature is currently in private preview and is not meant for production workloads.
 The feature is currently supported via REST APIs only.
 Other client tool support such as portal, CLI, SDKs, etc. will be coming later.

+**NOTE 3:** Cross Region Copy of VM Restore Point feature is supported starting with api-version: '2021-03-01'.

 ## Cross-region copy of VM Restore Points
 ### Create Restore Point Collection in target region